VideoGen-of-Thought: Step-by-step generating multi-shot video with minimal manual intervention: Related Work

 \section{Related Work}

-Video generation has progressed significantly following the great success of diffusion models, leading to two important research categories: long video synthesis and multi-shot story generation.
+Video generation has made significant strides following the great success of diffusion models, leading to two important research categories: long video synthesis and multi-shot story generation.
 These areas focus on generating high-quality, consistent videos either as extended single shots or as coherent sequences across multiple scenes.